mitra-social/docs/documents/project-management.md

 ## Project completion

 ### What has been achieved
 At the end of the project an application was achieved with that you can follow other users, read posts and filter posts by user.
-A simple design and easy to use.
+A simple design and it's easy to use.

 In more detail:
 - Compliant to the ActivityPub standard.